CharlieNapo/weather-service-backend/README.md

 # New Features Required

+- What is your testing approach?
+(We prefer pytest)?
+- Get the implementation using dummy data working.
-- The current implementation uses dummy data, you must contact the openweathermap service to retrieve real data
+- Convert to using the openweathermap service to retrieve real data.
 - I want the temperature in Fahrenheit, Kelvin or Celcius.
 Implement a way to return the temperature in the desired units.
+- Create a docker container which can be configured with the API key.
+- Run the docker container and verify the API.
 - Please restrict API access so it can be revoked at a later stage.
 If the environment variable NO_AUTH_FOR_TEST=1 is set it should disable authorisation to aid automated verification of the existing API.
 - Return some appropriate data when requesting a time between two times that the https://openweathermap.org/forecast5 data set supports.
 - Return appropriate HTTP status codes from the API
-- Tests (prefer pytest framework)

-# Bonus Features (Optional)

-- A docker container which can be configured with the API key.
-- A running service hosted by a cloud provider.